macleanevans/ProofCampaigns/README.md

 ## App Credentials
-- All Users are registered as user_n based on their position in the CSV -You can see the data that is populated in monog in `api/src/scripts/scriptConstants`
+- All Users are registered as user_n based on their position in the CSV -You can see the data that is populated in monogo in `api/src/scripts/scriptConstants`
-- Password for all users is test
+- Password for all users is `test`